prob140/prob140.github.io/resources/index.md

 {:toc}

 ### Mathematics Prerequisites
+- This [page](fluency) explains what is meant by "math fluency" in Data 140.
 - Math prereqs by chapter, summaries, and some exercises are [here](prereqs).

 ### Inference and Python Prerequisites